 Laura Lee Cascada is a freelance writer and editor based in Central Virginia.
-With a Master's degree from Johns Hopkins University and over five years of experience working for non-profit organizations, she specializes in green living, charities, and the great outdoors.
+With a Master's degree from Johns Hopkins University and over five years of experience working for non-profit organizations, she specializes in topics surrounding green living, charities, animal welfare, and the great outdoors.
 The fruits of her labor have been featured in national publications from Politico to the Huffington Post, and her writing has been published by the Ecologist, One Green Planet, the Sierra Club, and more.
-She also brings a lifelong knack for creating functional artwork from up-cycled materials to the table and is the former co-owner of a successful custom mosaic art business.

 Laura received her bachelor's degree in Environmental Studies and Political Science from Randolph-Macon College in 2009 and her master's in Environmental Sciences and Policy from the Johns Hopkins University in 2013.
 During her studies, she consulted for local governments and organizations to design solutions combatting deforestation and coastal erosion.
 Her schooling also took her to Costa Rica to study tropical ecology and the Bahamas where she delved into the ecotourism industry.